 As a simple test, caregivers or parents might ask themselves if the child can lick an ice cream cone or lollipop without much difficulty.
 If they cannot, then it may be time to consult Dr. Sierra or another specialist in tongue/lip tie.

 For older children with tongue-tie, appearance can be affected by persistent dental problems such as a gap between the top or bottom two front teeth.
 The frenum can also pull against the gingiva (gums) on the front or back of the teeth causing recession.
 In addition to the esthetic problem, this can lead to sensitivity and pain.

 The tight lip frenum may trap food, plaque, and bacteria against the teeth.
 This is a major factor in Early Childhood Caries (nursing/bottle cavities).

 Tongue-tie and Lip-tie revision is a simple procedure and there are normally no complications.
 The procedure may be performed as early as the day of birth.
 The revision can be performed in our office or in the hospital room/nursery before discharge .
 Dr. Sierra uses a LASER to perform the revision.
-The parents are invited to hold the baby to soothe him or her during the quick procedure.
 A creme to numb the area can be applied for the baby's comfort.
-The laser gently removes the frenum tiisue with virtually no bleeding.
+The laser gently removes the frenum tissue with virtually no bleeding.
 Stitches are usually not required.
 The baby is allowed to nurse or feed immediately after the procedure!